To nominate, click here.

 - There must be evidence of community involvement demonstrating the team approach to medicine.

-The PSPA Physician Assistant of the Year award honors a physician assistant who has demonstrated exemplary service to the PA profession and the community and has furthered the image of physician assistants.
-Anyone (PA, PA student, physician, patient, family member, or friend) may nominate a physician assistant for this award.
+The PSPA PA of the Year award honors a PA who has demonstrated exemplary service to the PA profession and the community and has furthered the image of PAs.
+Anyone (PA, PA student, physician, patient, family member, or friend) may nominate a PA for this award.
 Self nomination is permitted.

 Criteria: